 4. Make Money off of Online Shopping

-Ok so here me out on this one.
+Ok so hear me out on this one.
 It’s not going to make you millions, but at least you can feel better when you shop.
-Honey is browser extension that I use every time that I shop.
+Honey is a browser extension that I use every time that I shop.
 It automatically searches the internet to ensure that you have the best deal on an item, and it helps you find coupon codes from across the internet to save even more money.
 Plus, every time you shop and activate honey, you gain reward points that you can save for gift cards!
 I used honey for about a year for every online purchase I could apply it to.
-In the end, I was able to save up enough to get a giftcard to buy some new hiking gear.
-Even if you don’t have money to do much “shopping,” Honey can help you save money on essentials and earn cash back.
+In the end, I was able to save up enough to get a gift card to buy some new hiking gear.
+Even if you don’t have money to do much “shopping,” Honey can help you save money on essentials and earn cashback.